indykiss/DataStructures-Algos/Tips_&_patterns.md

     d1 = {"a": [1,2,3], "b": 4}
     d1['a'][1] ==> 2

+IF we need to use the index in an arr to assign.
+For ex:
+    "rearrange1 sentence3 this2" => "rearrange this sentence"
+    We need to:
+        arr = [0] * len(sentence)
+            build arr that is length of sentence for word in arr:
+            arr[idx] = word[0:-1]

 # Tuples
 Immutable.
 Only 2 methods: .count() for counting number of times